Countly/countly-sdk-java/README.md

 Track, measure, and take action - all without leaving Countly.

 * **Questions or feature requests?** [Join the Countly Community on Discord](https://discord.gg/countly)
-* **Looking for the Countly Server?** [Countly Community Edition repository](https://github.com/Countly/countly-server)
+* **Looking for the Countly Server?** [Countly Server repository](https://github.com/Countly/countly-server)
 * **Looking for other Countly SDKs?** [An overview of all Countly SDKs for mobile, web and desktop](https://support.count.ly/hc/en-us/articles/360037236571-Downloading-and-Installing-SDKs#officially-supported-sdks)

 ## Integrating Countly SDK in your projects

 For a detailed description on how to use this SDK [check out our documentation](https://support.count.ly/hc/en-us/articles/360037813891-Java).

-For information about how to add the SDK to your project, please check [this section of the documentation](https://support.count.ly/hc/en-us/articles/360037813891-Java#adding-sdk-to-the-project).
+For information about how to add the SDK to your project, please check [this section of the documentation](https://support.count.ly/hc/en-us/articles/360037813891-Java#h_01HABV0K6BZ251ANK02RZK3Z5H).

-You can find minimal SDK integration information for your project in [this section of the documentation](https://support.count.ly/hc/en-us/articles/360037813891-Java#minimal-setup).
+You can find minimal SDK integration information for your project in [this section of the documentation](https://support.count.ly/hc/en-us/articles/360037813891-Java#h_01HABV0K6C4H1G71VV85BDXV91).

 For an example integration of this SDK, you can have a look [here](https://github.com/Countly/countly-sdk-java/tree/master/app-java/src/main/java/ly/count/java/demo).